 - bone pain or joint pain

-- headaches, if your brain is infected
+- headaches, if there’s a brain infection

 - swelling in your neck or face